This is the hermeneutics section. It is the exegesis (or interpretation) of scripture based on the principles of discerning truth.

 People throughout the church have struggled with unfulfilled lives, with besetting sin, persistent depression, and lack of godly joy (See How can I find happiness).
 This is largely because much of scripture has been quoted out of context to support myths and false doctrines based on the selfishness of many in high places.

 These scriptures have been so harmful to the growth of the body of Christ – the Church, and to the purpose and glory of God.
 It is no wonder that so many in the Church cannot live the life Christ came to give us.

-The interpretations of these scriptures that I have often been taught from the pulpit have misled me for nearly quarter of a century; and I wondered why I still struggled in my walk with Christ.
-After this time I began reading the scriptures for what they say, in stead of what many teachers purport in some church circles.
+The interpretations of scripture that I had often been taught from the pulpit had misled me for nearly quarter of a century; and I wondered why I still struggled in my walk with Christ.
+After this time I began reading the scriptures for what they say, instead of what many teachers purport in some church circles.
+I also set out on a long road of studying copious works of holy men of bygone eras who walked as God will have us walk.
 Why did I wait so long?

 Here is a growing collection of some of the main problematic doctrines as follows:

 - Fear God?
 Really?
 Doesn’t perfect love cast out all fear?

 - 1John 1:8 A license to sin?

 - 1John 2:1 Is it if or when we sin?

 - Rom.
 10:9 Does “confess and believe” = salvation?